curv3d/curv/ideas/Statements.md

   `tests/curv.curv` is simplified.
 Makes Curv feel more like a procedural language, since they all have "action scripts".
 * This is parseable.
 The grammar can already distinguish expressions from actions in a weak context.
-The analyzer could be changed to make this distinction statically.
+The analyser could be changed to make this distinction statically.
 * `file(filename)` is now either an action or expression, depending on filename.
   Is this implementable?